 Now there are also some policies that only cover roof damage, which is near to the depreciated amount regardless of how old the roof is.
 Then there are other policies that will reimburse you the full cost of repairs or replacement of all damaged sections regardless of how old the roof may be.
 So as you can see, learning what type of coverage you have and what it all means is extremely important.

 Insurance companies will verify your claim by sending over an inspector who will investigate the claim by looking at your roof, and if it is determined that the damage was caused by aging, and not by hail or a storm, then that will typically mean your damage isn’t covered.
-The insurance company will make clear that the damage occurred because the roof was not receiving its required regular maintenance.
+The insurance company will assess whether the damage occurred because the roof was not receiving its required regular maintenance.

 How to File an Insurance Claim – Provide Documentation

 To make the claim process easier and to ensure that you get the right settlement for the loss, start by taking photos of the roof from both inside your attic and from up top on the outside.
 Then update the images any time you have repairs or maintenance done.
 When damage occurs, update the pictures by adding a fresh batch to them.